jonsag/piSchoolBell/README.md

 Now running on RaspberryPiOS Bullseye.
 Updated install script.
 Made it easier for those not having the Swedish holidays.
-(More work in ensue...)
+(More work needed...)
 New module for printing to LCD.
 Fixed apache not defaulting to index.py.